 Renville County Sheriff's Office - The Renville County Sheriff's Office provides a full range of law enforcement services for all unincorporated areas of Renville County.
-Additionally, they contract to provide law enforcement services for the Cities of Bird Island, Franklin, Morton, and Sacred Heart.
-They operate with a strong, community-oriented policing philosophy and strive to form and maintain alliances with other emergency services agencies, as well as with the citizens of Renville County.
-For more informati visit: www.renvillecountymn.com/sheriff/index.php.
+Additionally, they provide contracted law enforcement services for the cities of Bird Island, Morton, Sacred Heart and Franklin.
+They operate with a strong community-oriented policing philosophy and strive to form and maintain alliances with other emergency services agencies as well as with the citizens of Renville County.
+For more information, visit the following website:

+www.renvillecountymn.com/sheriff/index.php